-establish a dollar which a general for the formula for the purchasing and debt paying power a formula for the price of the near future.
+establish a dollar which a general for the state of the seek to the hear future.
 I said that in my message to the American delegation in London July.

-Because of conditions in this country and events beyond our control in other perts of the world, it becomes increasingly important to develop and apply the further measures which may be necessary from time to time to control the gold value of our develop and apply the further measures which may be disturbances beyond our borders.
-Therefore, and in order to begin to exercise a greater control over the gold value of the dollar in this country it is time for the Government to establish a Government market for newly mined gold within our own borders and possibly for the purchase of gold from other nations or the sale of gold to them.
+Because of conditions in this country and events beyond our control in other parts of the world, it becomes increasingly important to develop and apply the further measures which may be necessary from time to time to control the gold value of our developant developants.

+It is today too subject to the accidents of international trade, to the internal policies of other nations and to political disturbances beyond our borders.
+Therefore, and in order to begin to exercise a greater control over the gold value of the dollar in this country, it is time for the Government to establish a Government market for newly mined gold within our own borders and possibly for the purchase of gold from other nations or the sale of gold to them.